 In each case the Craft Café had become an instrumental part in the offering of Housing Associations to older tenants and was one way of increasing the level of demand for tenancies.
 The programme has become an important and increasingly well-known and highly valued source of support for older people in the community.
-The Craft Café is "In one case, one of our new tenants had heard about the Craft Café from a relative that lived locally and had applied for a tenancy with us.
-They moved from another part of the city which was unusual."
-Housing Association staff member regarded by Housing Associations as a useful resource and referral option for staff and was also capable of being used as a selling tool to prospective tenants.
+The Craft Café is regarded by Housing Associations as a useful resource and referral option for staff and was also capable of being used as a selling tool to prospective tenants.
 The Housing Associations also pointed to the importance of the Craft Café in counteracting the negative perceptions of the multiply deprived communities in which they operated.
 As a result evidence was starting to emerge in at least one case where proximity to the Craft Café was an influencing factor in the choice of tenancy.